nileshprasad137/RemindMe-Backend/poc_script/data/Amazon_EventBridge_Scheduling_Rules.md

 - **Fall-back**: When time shifts from 2:59 a.m. to 2:00 a.m., the schedule runs at 2:30 a.m. before the time shift, but does not repeat the invocation after the time shift.

 For rate-based schedules with days as the unit, such as `rate(1 day)`, EventBridge Scheduler interprets days as 24-hour durations on the clock.

+### Note on DAYS

+Day-of-week can be represented by numeric values 1-7 (1 - Sunday, 2 - Monday, 3 - Tuesday, 4-Wednesday, 5-Thursday, 6-Friday 7 for Saturday) or strings (SUN-SAT).